quantify-os/quantify-core/docs/installation.rst

     .. tip::

-        You can add :code:`conda activate quantify-env` at the end of the .bashrc (or .bash_profile) if you wish for this environment to be activated automatically in the Git BASH shell when it is opened.
+        You can add :code:`conda activate quantify-env` at the end of the `.bashrc` (or `.bash_profile`) if you wish for this environment to be activated automatically in the terminal when it is opened.

 #.
 Install jupyter-lab in the new environment using